temporalio/cli/docs/task-queue/describe.md

 id: describe
 title: temporal task-queue describe
 sidebar_label: describe
-description: ### describe
+description: Describes the Workers that have recently polled on this Task Queue.
 tags:
 	- cli
 ---

-### describe

-Describes the Workers that have recently polled on this Task Queue.

     The [Server](https://docs.temporal.io/clusters/#temporal-server) records the last time of each poll request.